sammyhaq/gaitmate/README.md

 the code here (otherwise, you may get lost).

-However, I completely get it if you don't want to spend time learning how to use a bash shell, I get it.
+However, I completely get it if you don't want to spend time learning how to use a bash shell.
 In this section, I'm going to try to give you the bare minimum Terminal knowledge required to SSH into the Raspberry Pi, navigate to the project folder, edit files, and run scripts.